bemson/genData/README.md

     var nada = genData();
 ```

 Below illustrates the resulting datasets, returned by genData.
+Each data object has two basic members: _name_ and _value_.
+(A data object is created for the initial value and every non-inherited property within.)

 ```
     dataset =>